SidhuK/metaboheatmap/README.md

 The development of this app is an ongoing process.
 New features are being added regularly to enhance the user experience and provide more insights into the data.
 The following features are currently in development:

-- **Data Preprocessing**: The app will include data preprocessing steps to handle missing values, outliers, and data normalization.
+- **Advanced Data Preprocessing**: Additional normalization methods and filtering options
+- **Batch Processing**: Support for processing multiple datasets simultaneously
+- **Export Options**: Additional export formats (PDF, SVG)
-- **Data Integration**: The app will allow users to integrate their data with other datasets or databases to enable more comprehensive analysis.
+- **Data Integration**: Integration with metabolomics databases
+- **Interactive Features**: Click-and-zoom functionality for detailed analysis
-- **Documentation and Tutorials**: Comprehensive documentation and tutorials will be provided to help users understand how to use the app effectively.
+- **Documentation and Tutorials**: Comprehensive documentation and tutorials

 These features are expected to be added in the coming months, depending on the availability of time and resources.

 The list of planned features is not exhaustive and may be updated at any time.

 ## Contact

 If you have any questions or suggestions, please contact me on [Twitter](https://twitter.com/karat_sidhu) or [Mastodon](https://mas.to/@karat).
 You can also open an issue on the [GitHub Repository](https://github.com/sidhuK/MetaboHeatMap).

+## Error Handling

+The app includes robust error handling for:

+- File upload issues
+- Data format problems
+- Processing errors
+- Download failures

+Users will receive clear error messages and suggestions for resolution when issues occur.